-2.7.
-Customer Information platform, CIP
+2.7 Customer Information Platform, CIP

-Costumer Information Platform (CIP) is an interactive, Internet-based information tool.
-CIP provides precise information on the routing, terminals, infrastructure investment projects and maintenance works as well as basic track properties of the participating Rail Freight Corridors.
-It is an online and up-to-date multi-corridor IT tool providing harmonised information.
+The Customer Information Platform (CIP) is an interactive, Internet-based information tool.
+By means of a Graphical User Interface, CIP provides precise information on the routing, terminals, specific track properties and infrastructure investment projects, as well as ICM lines and their rerouting options of the participating Rail Freight Corridors (RFCs).
+At the request of several RFCs, RNE took over the ownership, hosting and maintenance of the CIP from the Corridor Rhine-Alpine (RFC 1), thereby enabling it to evolve into a multi-corridor tool providing harmonised information and communication processes.